Weleda Perineum Massage Oil

 Directions for use

-Can be applied by yourself or with a partner.
-Massage 3-4 times a week for 5-10 minutes, from the 34th week of pregnancy.
-Best used after first bathing in warm water and making sure the bladder is empty.
-Settle into a relaxed, comfortable position.
-Moisten the thumb (or index finger if your partner is massaging) with Perineum Massage Oil and glide gently over the tissues, ensuring the massage is painless.
-Insert the finger into the vagina to around the second finger joint.
-Massage rhythmically with a light touch on the vaginal wall in a rotating movement, like the hand of a clock moving back and forth from 3 to 9.
-With each massage the tissues and muscles will feel more relaxed and softer, so that the length of the massage can be increased.
-Massage the perineum until a light tingling can be felt, then massage the tissue between the vagina and anus gently between the thumb and middle fingers.
-After massage excess oil can be removed by washing in warm water.
-If you have any concerns about perineal massage, please consult your midwife or doctor.
+Suitable for self-massage or use with a partner, begin perineal massage from the 34th week of pregnancy, 3–4 times per week for 5–10 minutes.
+For best results, massage after bathing in warm water and ensuring the bladder is empty, then settle into a comfortable, relaxed position.
+Apply a small amount of Perineum Massage Oil to the thumb, or to the index finger if your partner is assisting, and gently massage the area using smooth, light movements, ensuring the massage remains comfortable and pain-free.
+Insert the finger into the vagina to approximately the second finger joint and massage the vaginal wall in a gentle back-and-forth motion, similar to a clock moving between 3 and 9 o’clock.
+As the tissues become softer and more relaxed over time, the massage duration can gradually be increased.
+Continue until a light tingling sensation is felt, then gently massage the tissue between the vagina and anus using the thumb and middle finger.
+After use, any excess oil can be removed with warm water.
+If you have any questions or concerns about perineal massage, please consult your midwife or doctor.

 Customer Reviews